ycpcs/cs330-fall2020/labs/pingpong.md

 ### Notes
   - In this assignment, you will be given the complete code for the [PingServer](files\PingServer.java).
 Your job is to write the client code, which will be very similar to the server code.
-  - I will demo my version of the ping pong before we go over the assignment.

 ### Extra Credit
 - In addition to RTT, the client should also report the minimum, maximum and the average RTT’s at the end of all pings from the client.